krishnized/ajamil-story/en-dialogues.md

 Son: Yes, Gurudev…
 Guru: Once long ago, I asked you… Are you ready to follow the principles of religion to the end of your life …What did you answer me then?
 Son: That I am ready, Gurudev…

+19.

+Kamali: Ajamila…
+Father: Ajamila, is that it?
+Ajamila: What do you want?
+Father: You were gone for almost a day, you come and just go to sleep?
+Did you want to tell me anything?
+Father: No way, Ajamila.
+You will explain everything to me.
+Where have you been?
+Why did you make me and your wife worry?
+And where is the money that was donated to us?
+Ajamila: It was my money!
+I earned it!
+And now forget it!
+There’s no more money.
+Father: How dare you raise your voice at me?
+Ajamila: Leave me alone!
+Father: Let’s go, daughter… Let it be…
+Father: Where were you?
+And where is the money that was donated to us?
+Ajamila: It was my money, I earned it,
+Ajamila: forget about it, there’s no more money!
+Leave me alone!
+Kamali: Father!

+20.

+Varsha: You left early in the morning, and now look — it’s noon.
+Only a little time has passed…
+Ajamila: I wanted to sleep, but I couldn’t.
+They didn’t let me…
+Varsha: Who didn’t let you?
+Ajamila: Well, father and wife.
+Varsha: Whose wife?
+Ajamila: Mine.
+Varsha: So you’re married?
+Ajamila: Yes, but it’s nothing serious.
+Varsha: Well, if it’s not serious for you, it’s even less so for me.
+Varsha: So, you have a family… Good… And what did you tell them?
+Ajamila: What could I tell them?
+Varsha: Do you not care?
+Ajamila: …not really.
+Though now it’s easier.
+Just three days ago, it was very hard for me.
+But then something changed.
+Ajamila: Something inside me burned out.
+I no longer want to think and weigh every step.
+And to be afraid of what others will say.
+I’ve done that my whole life.
+Ajamila: I want to breathe freely, to live without fear and remorse.
+After that meeting with you, there, in the forest…
+Ajamila: I couldn’t think of anything else but you.
+Neither my family nor my duties, nothing could make me forget you.
+Your hands, your voice, your eyes.
+Ajamila: I don’t want to play the role of a faithful husband and loving son, when here is a burning fire inside me.
+Ajamila: I can’t, and I don’t want to.
+I just want to be with you, only with you.
+Varsha: So what… have you fallen in love with me?
+Ajamila: Yes…
+Varsha: Have you really found something special in me?
+Ajamila: Oh!
+You don’t even know how wonderful you are!
+You are my perfection.
+You are life itself to me!
+I just can’t live without you!
+I want to be only with you… only with you…

+21.

+Kamali: Where is he?
+Lady: I just saw Ajamila… He went into the house of a well-known prostitute.
+Father: I thought so.
+Lady: Will you go get him?
+Father: No. He couldn’t be kept by a young wife, nor by the path of religion he has followed for so long.
+If he has made his choice, what can I do?
+It’s all my fault.
+I invested everything I had in Ajamila.
+But he made his own choice.
+Father: In an instant, the Lord rid me of my pride, my hopes, my expectations… My good name…
+Father: All I can do now is pray that the Lord doesn’t leave him.

+22.

+Varsha: So what should we do?
+Ajamila: What do you mean?
+Varsha: You’ve been living with me for several days now… Your money has long run out.
+And you don’t have any new money.
+And all my… admirers… You chased them away…
+Ajamila: If you’re worried about money, that’s not a problem for me.
+Varsha: Really?
+That’s good news.
+Ajamila: Yes.
+It was never a problem for me.
+Varsha: And where will we live?
+Ajamila: Live?..
+We can live at my place.
+I will bring you to my house.
+You’ll have a separate room.
+If you agree to be with me — I’ll provide for you.
+Varsha: Tell me, do Brahmans chant something every day?
+You have some mantras, don’t you?
+Ajamila: Three times a day… A hymn to praise the Sun God…
+Varsha: Three times a day!
+When was the last time you chanted them?
+Ajamila: Well, probably last week.
+That was the last time.
+Varsha: And then you found love?
+Ajamila: Oh come on, I really do love you.
+Varsha: Love… I believe… You don’t give up everything like that… And I don’t…
+Ajamila: Okay, okay.
+I understand…
+Varsha: Tell your family that I am… a maid.
+If they believe it, of course.
+Varsha: Tell your wife…
+Varsha: Although… Say whatever you want… But remember, I won’t work for you.
+You will be the one bringing money to me… For my love… Got it?
+Varsha: We still have time left… How shall we spend it?
+Ajamila: Come up to me, I’ll whisper it in your ear.
+Ajamila: You know how much I adore you…

+23.

+Kamali: Ajamila… You came!
+You're back!
+Varsha: Is this your wife?
+Kamali: Prabhu… Who is this woman?
+Ajamila: Kamali, meet Varsha.
+Kamali: Why has she come to our house?
+Ajamila: She will help you with the household.
+Kamali: Prabhu, am I not managing by myself?

+24.

+Varsha: So what, am I going to live here?
+Ajamil: Yes…
+Varsha: And… She… Where will she live?
+Ajamil: There…
+Varsha: Ajamila, I need a bed here.
+I need shelves for my clothes and jewelry boxes.
+You will buy me jewelry, won’t you?
+I remember, you promised… And tell her not to hover over me.
+This is now my home too.
+And we will live here together.
+Varsha: Wait… Where are you going?
+Varsha: Now, every time she wants to cry, you’ll run to comfort her?
+Do you think that’s normal?
+Ajamil: She is my wife!
+Varsha: And so?
+I need attention too.
+You don’t want to get me upset, do you?
+Ajamil: Okay.

+25.

+Ajamila: I want to spend tonight in the yard.
+I can no longer and do not want to stay in this house.
+Bring a bed out for me.

+Father: Ajamila, come to your father.

+Ajamila: What is it, father?

+Father: My time has come, there is no one else for me to think about but the Lord.
+And I won’t stay here anymore.
+I will leave… I hope it will be easier for you.

+Ajamila: Let’s go, daughter…